Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Introduction

 \section{Introduction}

-Open-Vocabulary Segmentation (OVS) is an emerging task in computer vision that aims to segment arbitrary categories based on the textual inputs, overcoming the limitations of predefined category sets.
+\IEEEPARstart{O}{pen}-Vocabulary Segmentation (OVS) is an emerging task in computer vision that aims to segment arbitrary categories based on the textual inputs, overcoming the limitations of predefined category sets.
 To achieve this, models must generalize beyond the training data.
 Vision-language pretrained models such as CLIP~\cite{clip}, demonstrate remarkable zero-shot capabilities by leveraging large-scale image-text pairs, effectively fulfilling these requirements.
-However, CLIP's image-text matching strategy leads to an excessive emphasis on global context, neglecting local and fine-grained details essential for dense prediction tasks.
-Consequently, directly applying CLIP to segmentation tasks yields poor performance.
+However, the image-level pre-training strategy and fully global feature interactions of ViT-based CLIP lead to an excessive emphasis on global context, neglecting local and fine-grained details essential for dense prediction tasks.
+Consequently, directly applying ViT-based CLIP to segmentation tasks yields poor performance.
 For example, as shown in \Cref{fig:radar}, the segmentation result generated by patch-text cosine similarity exhibits considerable noise.
 CLIP ViT-B/16 achieves only 8.9\% mIoU on the COCO-Object dataset~\cite{caesar2018coco}, significantly lagging behind its ability on image-level recognition.

-To address CLIP's limitations in capturing local details, recent studies have proposed various modifications to its last layer.
-One line of research~\cite{zhou2022extract, wang2023sclip, bousselham2023grounding, li2023clip, lan2024clearclip, hajimiri2024pay, kang2024defense, shao2024explore} introduces correlative attention, replacing the original Q-K attention with alternatives like K-K, to enhance focus on relevant regions.
+To address ViT-based CLIP's limitations in capturing local details, recent studies have proposed various modifications to its last layer.
+One line of research~\cite{zhou2022extract, wang2023sclip, bousselham2023grounding, li2023clip, lan2024clearclip, hajimiri2024pay, kang2024defense, shao2024explore} introduces correlative attention, replacing the original $\mathbf{Q} \mathbf{K}^\top$ attention with alternatives like $\mathbf{K} \mathbf{K}^\top$, to enhance focus on relevant regions.
 But these methods still operate on the global and noisy inputs, hindering their effectiveness.
-Another approach~\cite{lan2024proxyclip, wysoczanska2023clipdino} incorporates additional backbones~\cite{dino, sam, rombach2022high} to provide richer spatial details.
+Another approach~\cite{lan2024proxyclip, wysoczanska2023clipdino} incorporates additional backbones~\cite{dino, sam, rombach2022high} like DINO~\cite{dino} to provide richer spatial details.
 Despite performance gains, they fail to fully exploit CLIP's semantic knowledge and impose extra computational costs.
 In fact, both strategies overlook the underlying causes of CLIP's global focus, preventing them from fundamentally resolving the issue of diminished spatial awareness in CLIP.